brighthive/data-resource-generator/docs/source/references/types.rst

 datatypes
 =========

-Currently this library uses `tableschema-sql-py` to convert tableschema types to database types.
+Currently this library uses `tableschema-sql-py` to convert table schema types to database types.

 The following was written for v1.2.0 of `tableschema-sql-py`.